-Take a scenic drive along the Mississippi River and visit Louisiana’s historical River Road plantations.
+Take an historical drive along the Mississippi River, and visit Louisiana’s Great River Road plantations.
 Maps, itinerary, and helpful links included.

-UPDATE: Be sure to check out Design Your Own Louisiana Road Trip for photos and descriptions of seven additional River Road plantations, plus a wealth of itinerary resources and planning hacks.
+UPDATE: Be sure to check out A Louisiana River Road Driving Tour and Louisiana Plantation Tours that Interpret the Slave Experience for photos and descriptions of many more River Road plantations, plus Design Your Own Louisiana Road Trip for a wealth of itinerary resources and planning hacks.

 - 1 Louisiana’s River Road Plantations